Chanheng-Menh-cloud-academic-repo/cloud-native-final-project/README.md

-Here is the fully updated and cleanly formatted version of your `README.md` file:
+Here is the correct syntax for your GitHub `README.md` file:

----

 ```markdown
 # Student Management System